zolomohan/react-native-agora-app-starter/README.md

-# React Native Agora Livestream
+# React Native Agora Livestream Application

 This is the starter code for the [React Native Livestream Application using Agora](https://zolomohan.hashnode.dev/react-native-agora-livestream-app).